offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="server.ACME_ACCEPTTOS" href="#server.ACME_ACCEPTTOS">`server.ACME_ACCEPTTOS`</a>:
   Explicitly accept the ACME's TOS.
-The specific TOS cannot be retrieved at the moment:
+The specific TOS cannot be retrieved at the moment.:
   ```ini
   ACME_ACCEPTTOS = false
   ```